Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-controls.md

 AppControl.SendLaunchRequest(appcontrol);
 ```
-If you want to request launching an AppControl asynchronously, you can use SendLaunchRequestAsync().
+If you want to launch an AppControl asynchronously, use SendLaunchRequestAsync().

 <a name="implicit"></a>
 ### Implicit Launch Request